C-Resources/C-Resources.github.io/learning/beginners.md

 * [Computer Science by Example](https://cscx.org/)
    * These exercises teache Computer Science through C (or other languages) with a series of exercises of graduated difficulty.
-   * These are probably useful for
-      * Beginners who are comfortable with mathematical concepts
-      * People who already know one of the other supported languages, who can contrast their solution in C and their solution in the other language.
+   * These are probably useful for beginners who are comfortable with mathematical concepts, or people who already know one of the other supported languages, who can contrast their solution in C and their solution in the other language.

 ## Reading Code

 When learning C, beginners should probably read a lot more code than they write (and to be sure this reflects what professional programmers usually do).
-However, many teaching environments don't feature a lot of reading code, and we don't yet have a "recommended reading list" of good C code.
+However, many teaching environments don't feature a lot of reading code, and I don't yet have a "recommended reading list" of good C code.

 ## Learning from Videos and Tutorials